owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/usingTokens.md

 ![Custom Tokens](customTokens)

-To upload a custom map select the Edit Tokens Button at the bottom of the Token List.
+To upload a custom token select the Edit Tokens Button at the bottom of the Token List.
 This will open the Edit Token Screen which allows you to upload and edit tokens.

-To upload a new token either click the Add Token button or drag an image into the Edit Token Screen.
+To upload a new token either click the Add Token Button or drag an image into the Edit Token Screen.

 Once a token has been uploaded you can adjust the default size that is used when adding the token to the map by adjusting the Default Size Input.

 `Note: The size input for a non-square image represents the number of grid cells a token takes up on the horizontal axis.
 The number of cells in the vertical axis is determined by the aspect ratio of the uploaded image.`

 `Tip: Owlbear Rodeo has full transparancy support for tokens.
-This means that players can only interact with visible parts of a token so feel free to upload creatures that might have large protrusions and the like.`
+This means that players can only interact with visible parts of a token so feel free to upload creatures that might have large extended areas like wings.`

 ## Custom Tokens (Advanced)